 Framed vintage art has become such a huge trend over the past few years.
-Whether it be original old paintings, or ones that you can buy online and print yourself, you can find these popping up in a lot of homes nowadays.
+Whether it be original old paintings or affordable online prinatables, you can find them popping up all over in the design world.

-I’ve been a huge fan for some time now.
-I did my first little gallery wall with vintage printables last year in our master bedroom makeover, and still love it.
-Since then, I have sprinkled them all over our house.
+I’ve been a huge fan of vintage art for some time now.
+I did my first gallery wall with vintage printables last year in our master bedroom makeover.
+Since then, I have added them all over our house.
 And when I’m out antique shopping, originals are always on my list.

-I even wrote a blog post about where you can find them online.
+However, online printables are the perfect way to get that curated look for less.
+I even wrote a blog post about where you can find vintage art online.

-Our living room wall behind the sofa was in need of a major update, so I went for this vintage arts prints gallery wall look once again.
+When I was looking to update the wall in our living room behind the sofa, I went for this vintage arts prints gallery wall look once again.

-- Customize frames – You can always change the color of a frame!
+You can always change the color of a frame.
 Even new ones.
 I used Rub’n Buff on my gold frames because I wanted a more antique look.
 You can also customize the matting to whatever size you need it to be.